moe-serifu-circle/moe-serifu-agent/python/sphinx/getting_started.md

 # Getting Started

+!!!
+Until our first official release, the only supported way of installing MSA is from source.
+Please see [Running From Source](contributor_guide.html#running-from-source).:w

 The goal of this getting started guide is to walk you through the basic usage of MSA.

 **Note:** This guide assumes that you have already installed the `moe-serifu-agent` package, if not, please see the